huseinzol05/water-healer/README.md

 ---

-**water-healer**, Forked of Streamz to deliver processing guarantees at least once for Kafka consumers.
+**water-healer**, Forked of Streamz to deliver processed guarantees at least once for Kafka consumers.

 This library also added streaming metrics, auto-shutdown, auto-graceful, unique emit ID, checkpointing, remote logging and additional functions to stream pipeline.
 Only compatible with `streamz==0.5.2`.